Disconnect

-Why so many writers resist the longstanding nouns disconnection and disparity is hard to say.
+The noun disconnect is an early 20th-century development, though it was rare until around 1980.
+In this century it is inescapable.
+Why so many 21st-century writers resist the longstanding nouns disconnection and disparity is hard to say.
 With disconnection, the resistance perhaps relates to that word’s infrastructure-related meanings.
-Still, disconnection and disparity are perfectly good words, and disconnect would usually bear replacement with one or the other.
+Disparity perhaps gives way to disconnect because the latter’s harder sounds better convey disconnectedness.
+In any case, disconnection and disparity remain perfectly good words from a logical standpoint, and disconnect would often bear replacement with one or the other.

 Examples

-… the Japanese star understands the natural disconnect between a glamorous pro golfing life and the terrors of a national cataclysm.
+[T]he Japanese star understands the natural disconnect between a glamorous pro golfing life and the terrors of a national cataclysm.
 [New York Daily News]

 There’s a disconnect when we see the same people all glammed up on the red carpets, or draping themselves around giant perfume bottles.
 [Independent]

-The disconnect between Washington’s view of Reagan and America’s perception of him … [Politico]
+The disconnect between Washington’s view of Reagan and America’s perception of him.
+[Politico]

 There seems to be an increasing sense of disconnect between the capital and what is happening in the east.
 [NPR]